eluv-io/elv-media-wallet/README.md

 ## [Eluvio Media Wallet](https://wallet.contentfabric.io/#/)

-The app for buying, selling and collecting NFTs on the Eluvio Content Fabric.
+An embeddable crypto wallet and content presentation app for buying, selling and collecting NFTs on the Eluvio Content Fabric.

 ### Embedding the Eluvio Media Wallet